Oesophageal cancer research

 They act in the same way as immune system proteins that seek out and kill foreign matter in your body, such as bacteria and viruses.
 MABs are designed to recognise abnormal proteins on the outside of cancer cells.

-The REAL3 trial is looking at a MAB called panitumumab (Vectibix).
+The REAL3 trial looked at a MAB called panitumumab (Vectibix).
 This drug acts like a growth factor blocker.
 Doctors wanted to find out if EOX chemotherapy (epirubicin, oxaliplatin and capecitabine) works better against advanced oesophageal cancer if panitumumab is given with it.
 They found that there was no benefit from having panitumuab with the chemotherapy.

 Bevacizumab (Avastin) is another type of MAB.
 It works by blocking a protein on the cells called vascular endothelial growth factor (VEGF).
 This protein helps cancers to grow blood vessels, so they can get food and oxygen.
 Without a blood supply, the cancers starve and cannot grow.
-The ST03 trial is looking at bevacizumab for oesophageal and stomach cancer and cancer where the food pipe meets the stomach (the oesophago gastric junction).
+The ST03 trial is looking at bevacizumab for oesophageal and stomach cancer and cancer where the food pipe meets the stomach (the gastro oesophageal junction).
 The researchers are comparing bevacizumab and chemotherapy with chemotherapy alone, both before and after surgery.

 You can find out more about biological therapy trials for oesophageal cancer on our clinical trials database.